-The remainder of the paper is organized as follows.
+The paper is organized as follows.
 Having sketched some of our previous work and the context in which it is carried out, we next turn to the issue of lifelike gestures synthesis which is a core issue of our most recent work.
 In Section 3 we describe some details of the articulated communicator.
 The focus of Section 4 is timing, in particular, with respect to the gesture stroke.
-In Section 5 we give an outlook on how we proceed to synchronize synthetic speech with gesture.
+In Section 5 we give an outlook on how we have started to include speech with gesture synthesis.